Information for GPs - UL Hospitals Group

 GPs may contact the central referrals office by email: firstname.lastname@example.org

 Endoscopy referrals are paper based.
-We accept them into all 4 endoscopy units in:

 Three times daily at 8am, 2pm and 8pm acute hospitals report the number of patients awaiting admission to an inpatient hospital bed.
 The system known as TrolleyGAR enables daily monitoring of ED performance and helps trigger the hospitals’ response during busy periods.